uwcartlab/webmapping/Chapter02/readme.md

 *   In Lesson 1, we review the Document Object Model (DOM) and the ways that browsers interpret content on the web.
 *   In Lesson 2, we review JavaScript basics, including syntax rules for variables, functions, and the flow of execution.
 Lessons 1 and 2 are largely review from the Codecademy tutorials.
-*   In Lesson 3, we introduce jQuery, a helpful open-source library for efficiently writing JavaScript code.
+*   In Lesson 3, we discuss ways to write JavaScript more efficiently.
 *   In Lesson 4, we discuss tips and tricks for debugging using the console.

 After this chapter, you should be able to:

 *   Inspect the Document Object Model (DOM) in any browser
 *   Write variables, functions, and control structures in JavaScript
-*   Use jQuery to select and manipulate elements in the DOM
+*   Select and manipulate elements in the DOM
 *   Use the browser console to debug basic flaws in your code

 Getting Started